| Site Type: Long Term/National Priorities List (NPL) |

 The selected remedy is a comprehensive approach for the tannery site that will address all current and potential future risks caused by site wastes.
 At the former tannery lagoons the cleanup will prevent direct contact risks with contaminated lagoon waste and will significantly decrease further off-site migration that the lagoon sludge could cause through leaching to the ground water or erosion to the adjacent river through flooding events.
 As a result of the previous removal actions, the soil and sludge contamination in the lagoon area was the only remaining area needing further cleanup measures.
 Cleanup activities began in July of 2003 and were completed in September 2004.
 The State of Vermont is currently performing Operation and Maintenance activities at the former lagoon area/new landfill.

-On September 28, 2007 EPA signed an Explanation of Significant Differences to document a modification to the 2002 Record of Decision.
+In 2007, EPA issued the first Explanation of Significant Differences (ESD) to document a modification to the 2002 Record of Decision.
 Specifically, 1) the extent of the Institutional Controls required for the site have been further characterized and defined, 2) the monitoring requirements for the Operation and Maintenance component of the remedy have been detailed, and 3) a determination that a limited portion of a protective earthen berm adjacent to the Hoosic River and the new landfill is an integral component of the remedy.
 The State of Vermont has concurred with this determination.

 |Enforcement Highlights||There are no Potentially Responsible Parties at this site. |

 The initial actions to remove liquid and bulk hazardous materials remaining in the tannery buildings reduced the potential for accidental exposure to hazardous wastes at the site.
-The secondary measures to completely address building contamination and to close the landfill addressed potential exposures to two of the three source areas at the former tannery.
-The RI/FS identified the risks and issues relating to the remaining contamination at the site.
-The final action taken in 2003 and 2004 addressed the remaining concerns at the site.
+The secondary measures to completely address building contamination and to close the Dean Road landfill addressed potential exposures to two of the three source areas at the former tannery site.
+The RI/FS identified the risks and issues relating to the remaining contamination at the site (former lagoon area).
+The final action taken in 2003 and 2004 effectively addressed those concerns at the site.

 Current Site Status